studyathome-internationally/hub/docs/general/enroll.md

 <Disclaimer title="Privacy Disclaimer" open>

 **StudyATHome Internationally**
+Your **application data** is processed by the International Office of the home university and will be forwarded to the International Office of the host university, by e-mail.

+A carbon copy (CC) will be sent to [studyathome\@technikum-wien.at](mailto:studyathome@technikum-wien.at).
-The data you provide us with for the purpose of the application will only be used by us to assist the application and grade recognition process.
+The data you provide will only be used to assist the application and grade recognition process.
 The data will not be passed on to third parties.

+You can revoke this consent at any time, but this will cancel your participation at the eLearning sharing program.

 </Disclaimer>

 ::: slot confirmation
-I confirm reading and understanding the [privacy information](/studyathome/privacy.md) and consent the data processing.
+I confirm reading and understanding the full [privacy information](/studyathome/privacy.md) text and consent the data processing.
 :::

 <EMail>Write E-Mail</EMail>